-The supply of materials and fabrication of structural steel, small and large bore piping spools for facility installations can be completed by OCL.
-We also have the ability to provide the required testing and post-weld heat treatment if required.
-By sourcing materials from multiple vendors, we can provide a one-stop solution for piping fabrication needs.
+The supply and fabrication of structural steel, small and large bore piping spools for facility installations can be completed by OCL.
+We also have the ability to provide the required testing and post-weld heat treatment, and external or internal coating if required.
+By sourcing materials, completing spool drawings or shop detail drawings, fabricating, testing and coating or painting we can provide a one-stop solution for piping fabrication needs.

-OCL is capable of supplying and fabricating all types of piping:
+OCL is capable of supplying and fabricating a large variety of piping types:

 - Carbon steel

 - Stainless steel

 With our specialization in fully automated, semi-automated double jointing welding processes combined with strategically located pipe yards and facilities, we are well positioned to offer our clients welding solutions to lower cost, improve quality and reduce operational risk.